MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 -- The [Message Center Show on YouTube](https://www.youtube.com/@365MCS) -- Internal business conditions, projects, and priorities

+  For more information on using Planner Sync in Message Center, also see the slides from [session THR586 at Microsoft Ignite 2024](https://www.slideshare.net/slideshow/what-s-new-in-copilot-in-your-tenant-ignite-2024-thr586-pptx/273606182)

 ## Level 500 - Optimizing (Efficient)

-- At Level 500, the organization has invested in a change management solution that goes beyond what Planner can offer.
-This solution is aware of who in the organization is responsible for managing what workload and is designed to streamline all processes for managing these changes.
-This process may be enterprise-wide, so that its scope is to manage application change announcements across all applications in use in the enterprise, not just M365 applications.
+At Level 500, the organization has invested in a change management solution that goes beyond what Planner can offer.
+Characteristics of a level 500 maturity of service change management processes are:
+- This solution is aware of who in the organization is responsible for managing what workload and is designed to streamline all processes for managing these changes.
+  -- This process may be enterprise-wide, so that its scope is to manage application change announcements across all applications in use in the enterprise, not just M365 applications.
+  -- Alternatively, the process may be specific to Microsoft applications but heavily customized and automated, such as with custom workflows that automate a variety of dependent business processes such as submitting tasks into the enterprise change control system so they get reviewed by the Change Review Board or submitting communication support requests to the internal communications team.
+  -- Or it could be a combination thereof.
+- This can be a homegrown or 3rd party solution.
+- If an organization operates more than one tenancy, effort is spent on automatically deduplicating Message Center announcements in order to eliminate the effort needed to triage the same post in different tenants.
 - Workflows and communications processes are in place to automatically notify appropriate staff of forthcoming changes.
 Communications are as targeted as possible.
 Effectiveness of communications is measured and feeds into continuous improvement efforts.
-- Some staff across the business are engaged in preview activities such as Insider programs and use these collaboratively assess impacts and make recommendations.
-These feed into strategic technology and business change activities.
+- Some staff across the business are engaged in preview activities such as Insider programs and use these to assess the impact of upcoming changes and make recommendations.
+These feed into strategic technology management, employee experience management, and business change activities.
 - Impacts of changes are actively monitored, and new ways of working are introduced and updated in response to feedback and analysis.
 - The organization actively provides feedback to Microsoft around the changes and requests changes via the Microsoft Feedback portal and their Microsoft acount team (if they have one).
-- Support staff actively maintain their knowledge of current and forthcoming technologies and are prepared when incidents or staff needs arise from these.
+- Support staff actively maintain their knowledge of current and forthcoming technologies and are prepared when incidents or support needs arise from these.
-- IT staff are engaged in preview activities such as Insider programs and use these to assess impacts and make recommendations.
 ---

+This model is intended to give you a reference and some inspiration for improving your service change management processes.
+Feedback is always welcome.

 **Principal author**: [Michael Blumenthal](https://www.linkedin.com/in/michaelbblumenthal/)